Sekong province: Environment

-Remaining forest cover in Sekong province is high.
-Government figures classify over 50% of the province's land area as forest, the majority of it mixed deciduous and semi-evergreen forest, but with pockets of dry dipterocarp forest along the Sekong River valley, and pine forest in the Dakchung highlands.
-Much of the natural forest in Sekong has never been commercially logged, but this is changing fast.
-Commercial timber extraction has been expanding rapidly over the past decade.
-There is growing pressure on Sekong to log its forests – both from Vietnamese interests (where the wood furniture sector averaged 70% growth per year during 2000–2004) and from Lao companies (who face wood shortages because of dwindling stocks in lowland forests).
+Government figures classify over 50% of the province's land area as forest, the majority of it mixed deciduous and semi-evergreen forest, and with pockets of dry dipterocarp forest along the Sekong River valley, and pine forest in the Dakchung highlands.
+Most of the natural forest in Sekong has never been commercially logged.
+Commercial timber extraction has been expanding.
+There is growing pressure on Sekong to log its forests – from Vietnamese interests (where the wood furniture sector averaged 70% growth per year during 2000–2004) and from Lao companies (who face wood shortages because of dwindling stocks in lowland forests).
 The economic return from the forest resources of the province, as of 2003, was estimated to be in the range of US$398–$525 per household, more than agricultural income.
-The revenue to the state from sale of timber was also very substantial, estimated to be US$10.35 per hectare.
-The natural forests in the province are also helpful in carbon sequestration benefits estimated to be US$124 per hectare and also in watershed improvements, by way of avoiding erosion and reducing flood incidence.
-Corruption in Sekong province is endemic, and it has reportedly "undermined a successful donor-funded village participatory sustainable forest management initiative."
+The revenue to the state from sale of timber was estimated to be US$10.35 per hectare.
+The natural forests in the province are helpful in carbon sequestration benefits estimated to be US$124 per hectare and in watershed improvements, by way of avoiding erosion and reducing flood incidence.
+Corruption in Sekong province has reportedly "undermined a successful donor-funded village participatory sustainable forest management initiative."